-Role Reversal is a story based upon the Charmed television series, show, which ran for eight seasons between 1998 and 2006.

-Charmed Role Reversal is a large story - the printed version runs over thirteen hundred pages - with over forty episodes (chapters).
+Role Reversal is a series of stories based upon the Charmed television show, which ran for eight seasons between 1998 and 2006.
+Charmed Role Reversal is a large series - the printed version runs over fifteen hundred pages - containing over fifty stories.
 As with a book, it should be read in order from beginning to end,